 Sell donated gold and silver from Dunfermline charity shops, online and by post.

 A gold chain or a worn silver brooch left in a Dunfermline donation bag can be worth far more than the rail price it ends up with.
 GoldPaid works with Fife charity shops online: the team sends photos and questions on WhatsApp first, then posts the item with a free prepaid Royal Mail Special Delivery label.
 A no-obligation written valuation follows, and the charity is paid by Faster Payments to its registered bank account once it accepts.
-Anything declined is returned free and insured.
+Anything declined is returned free and tracked.

 Charity shops in Dunfermline